- Code Enforcement

-If you are the new owner of a rental property, or an owner who is planning to rent your property for the first time, you can contact Jessica Chadbourne in the Office of Community Development at 207-889-6909 or firstname.lastname@example.org for more information on the Rental Registration program.
+If you are a new rental property owner, or an owner who is planning to rent your property for the first time, you can contact Jessica Chadbourne in the Office of Community Development at 207-889-6909 or email@example.com for more information on the Rental Registration program.

 Important Information to Know Before Completing Your Rental Registration:

 - Please be sure to fill your Rental Registration Application out in its entirety.
-No information is being carried over from previous years.
-So if you have a property manager and/or an emergency contact person, be sure to include their complete contact information as well as your own.
 Applications submitted missing important information will be delayed until Town Staff are able to reach the owner and confirm the missing details.

 - If you own rent more than one property you must submit separate applications for each property.
 Just as in previous years when submitting paper forms, each of your properties must have a unique application.